IT'S DECIDED, MOVING TO COSTA RICABIENVENIDO A COSTA RICA, WE'RE HERE TO HELP YOU

 Not everything fits on a pallet of course, but if it can it should.
 Large pieces (furniture, mattresses, etc) can be arranged in another corner to make it easier to assess the volume required.

 Now that you have a pallet full you can input the dimensions total weight and total value into our calculator, then select “medium” for the value category.
-This will provide you with a pretty accurate estimate of the cost of shipping that pallet via our freight forwarding service.
+This will provide you with a pretty accurate estimate of the cost of shipping that pallet via our freight forwarding service (if over 50 cubic feet you must contact us for an estimate).

 You can repeat the process above until you have packed everything in pile #1.
 Some consider themselves finished at this point.
-Most prefer to go through pile #2 one last time before they called it quits.
+Most prefer to go through pile #2 one last time before they call it good to go.

 Finally, here are a few thoughts that might be helpful as you ponder the fate of your possessions

 While it can vary by region, everything requires more maintenance in Costa Rica and I think it is safe to say that all maintenance is more difficult.
 Maintenance is also more time consuming.
-So much so that, if not careful, you may soon find that you are overemployed.
+So much so that, if not careful, you may soon find that you are an over-employed handyman.

 Your new home will likely have more and larger windows than before.
 That translates to fewer walls on which to hang art, pictures or nicknacks.